 And so you don’t want people thinking along those lines, where they’re going to shoot themselves in the foot trying to use 301s instead of links.
-And so at the next search conference, where it happened to be convenient, I mentioned that a certain amount of page rank also dissipates through 301s.
-And unfortunately, then the pendulum swung too far the other direction.
-People started to get worried, oh, if I use a 301, how much PageRank do I lose?
+And so, at the next search conference, where it happened to be convenient, I mentioned that a certain amount of page rank also dissipates through 301s.
+And unfortunately, then the pendulum swung too far in the other direction.
+People started to get worried; oh, if I use a 301, how much PageRank do I lose?

 And so I sent an email to the team that is in charge of this, and, of course, the implementation can vary over time, but this has been roughly the same for quite a while.
 The amount of page rank that dissipates through a 301 is almost exactly - is currently identical to the amount of page rank that dissipates through a link.

 So they are utterly the same in terms of the amount of page rank that dissipates going through a 301 versus a link.
-So that doesn’t mean use a 301.
-It doesn’t mean use a link.
-It means use whatever is best for your purposes, because you don’t get to horde or conserve any more page rank if you use a 301, and likewise, it doesn’t hurt you if you use a 301.
+So that doesn’t mean using a 301.
+It doesn’t mean using a link.
+It means use whatever is best for your purposes because you don’t get to horde or conserve any more page rank if you use a 301, and likewise, it doesn’t hurt you if you use a 301.

 So great chance to just sort of clear that up a little bit.
 It’s exactly like having a link.
 That’s the current implementation.
 We don’t promise that it will be that way for all time and eternity.
 But I don’t see any reason why in particular, it would change.